truenas/documentation/content/SCALE/SCALETutorials/Network/ManageNetworkSettingsHA.md

 {{< enterprise >}}
-The instructions in the article only applies to SCALE Enterprise (HA) systems.
+The instructions in the article only apply to SCALE Enterprise (HA) systems.
 {{< /enterprise >}}

 {{< include file="/_includes/EnterpriseHANetworkIPs.md" type="page" >}}

 ## Configuring Enterprise (HA) Network Settings
 {{< hint warning >}}
-You must disable the failover service before you can configure network settings!
+You must disable the failover before you can configure network settings!
 {{< /hint >}}

 To configure network settings:

 1. Disable the failover service.
-   Go to **System Settings > Services** locate the **Failover** service and click edit.
+   Go to **System Settings > Failover**.
    Select **Disable Failover** and click **Save**.

 2. [Edit the Global Network settings]({{< relref "AddingGlobalConf.md" >}}) to add or change the host and domain names, DNS name server and default gateway address.